debe7408/e-mapis/doc/E-MAPIS_documentation.md

 - **COMPATIBILITY**

 Application's minimum API level required to run the app is API level 22 or Android 5.1, since, by AndroidStudio statistics, 92.3% of devices can run it.
-The device to run the application will have to have at least 1.5 GB RAM memory to make the Android system work efficiently and fast.
+The device to run the application will have to have at least 1.5 GB RAM to make the Android system work efficiently and fast.

 - **USABILITY**